Yaachaka/C_book_solutions/cknkCh10/cknkCh10Prj/README.md

 <!-- START: Problem Statement -->

 Some calculators (notably those from Hewlett-Packard) use a system of writing mathematical expressions known as **Reverse Polish Notation (RPN)**.
-In this notation, operators are placed after their operands instead of benween their operands.
+In this notation, operators are placed after their operands instead of between their operands.
 For example, `1 + 2` would be written `1 2 +` in RPN, and `1 + 2 * 3` would be written `1 2 3 * +`.
 RPN expressions can easily be evaluated using a stack.
 The algorithm involves reading the operators and operands in an expression from left to right, performing the following actions:

 - When an operand is encountered, push it onto the stack.
 - When an operator is encountered, pop its operands from the stack, perform the operation on those operands, and then push the result onto the stack.